valentinqu/adversarial_attack_toolbox/README.md

 ## **NOTES**
 - For data poisoning, adjust the patch_size, learning rates, and other parameters as needed.
 - When this phrase ' delete this range if you want to use all samples' appears, it means that it is used to reduce code runtime and needs to be commented out when deployed.
+- The following error may occur when using conda to install the environment on ‘MacOs’：‘Preparing metadata (pyproject.toml) did not run successfully.’
+FIX：Brew install rust